I’ve just been on a high this week after working through my personal, year-end retreat.

 Healthy Rhythms

-Preparing now to move forward in 2021 by balancing these three components of our daily rhythms.
+Preparing now to move forward in the new year by balancing these three components of our daily rhythms.

 Step 1: What did I do this year?

 Here’s my favorite part.
-I started by going back through my calendar.
+I start by going back through my calendar.

-It seems so strange, but I’ve done this the past few years.
+It seems strange, but I’ve done this for the past few years.
 I go back through my calendar.
 This is how I start my retreat.

-I went all the way back to the first and then day by day, week by week throughout the year.
+I walk through daily, week by week, all the way back to January 1st.
+Then I walk through day by day, week by week throughout the year.
 And I looked at a few things.

-- What did I get to do both professionally and personally?
-(I included things like coaching my girls in softball this spring and fall, some of our day trips week vacation, this summer…and writing a book!)
+• What did I get to do both professionally and personally?
+(I include the personal side, too, like coaching my girls, day trips or week-long vacations)

 I am a reflective, introverted person.
 I don’t naturally go out and have a lot of meetings, a lot of conversations, a lot of connections with people.
-So when I looked at the year, I thought, okay, 52 weeks out of the year, I maybe had 15 or 20 connections, 15 or 20 meetings.
-Once every couple weeks seems pretty healthy.
+One year when I looked at the full year, I thought, okay, 52 weeks out of the year, I maybe had 15 or 20 connections, 15 or 20 meetings.
+Once every couple of weeks seems pretty healthy.

-And you know what I found: I had 66 connections, over coffee or Zoom.
+And you know what I found: I had 66 connections over coffee or Zoom that year.

 After I listed out everybody I connected with, I thought, you know, that was a lot of great conversations.
 Some of them might not be exactly the right people that I needed to connect with, but some of them were incredible connections.